If you have just purchased a phyCORE-AM62x development kit, start your development here.

 Open your system’s Device Manager and expand Ports (COM & LPT).

-Note the COM port number of the “USB Serial Port” there should be two that appear.
+Note the lowest COM port number of the two ports labeled “USB Serial Port” that are associated with the development kit.

 Configure your Terminal Session: